AdamEXu/JokeAPI/README.md

-# Joke API (Example)
+# Joke API

-This is an example for the (not yet official) RaspAPI YSWS program.
+It's an API that generates jokes!
+The in-built ones are programming jokes, but using the `/generate-joke` route, you can generate any joke you would like using AI!

 ## Routes